Photo by Nina Robinson/The Verbatim Agency/Getty Images

 - Who provides abortions?

 Most abortions are provided by clinics that specialize in abortion and reproductive healthcare.
 Abortions are also provided in private physician offices, hospitals, and non-specialized (primary care) clinics.
-Doctors, nurses, midwives, and medical support staff all play a role in providing abortion care.[3]
+Doctors, nurses, midwives, doulas, and medical support staff all play a role in providing abortion care.[7]

 - Where is abortion available?